seanbaxter/DirectXShaderCompiler/docs/SourceLevelDebugging.rst

 languages could pattern themselves after this (which itself is tuned to representing programs in the same way that DWARF 3 does), or they could choose to provide completely different forms if they don't fit into the DWARF model.
-As support for debugging information gets added to the various LLVM source-language front-ends, the information used should be documented here.
+As support for debugging information gets added to the various LLVM37 source-language front-ends, the information used should be documented here.

 The following sections provide examples of a few C/C++ constructs and the debug information that would best describe those constructs.
-The canonical references are the ``DIDescriptor`` classes defined in ``include/llvm/IR/DebugInfo.h`` and the implementations of the helper functions in ``lib/IR/DIBuilder.cpp``.
+The canonical references are the ``DIDescriptor`` classes defined in ``include/llvm37/IR/DebugInfo.h`` and the implementations of the helper functions in ``lib/IR/DIBuilder.cpp``.

 C/C++ source file information
 -----------------------------

-``llvm::Instruction`` provides easy access to metadata attached with an instruction.
-One can extract line number information encoded in LLVM IR using ``Instruction::getMetadata()`` and ``DILocation::getLineNumber()``.
+``llvm37::Instruction`` provides easy access to metadata attached with an instruction.
+One can extract line number information encoded in LLVM37 IR using ``Instruction::getMetadata()`` and ``DILocation::getLineNumber()``.

 .. code-block:: c++

-  if (MDNode *N = I->getMetadata("dbg")) {  // Here I is an LLVM instruction
+  if (MDNode *N = I->getMetadata("dbg")) {  // Here I is an LLVM37 instruction
     DILocation Loc(N);                      // DILocation is in DebugInfo.h
     unsigned Line = Loc.getLineNumber();
     StringRef File = Loc.getFilename();